 The cover was with a dark brown goatskin, the customer's choice, but the originals would have most likely been covered with a light brown coloured calf.
 A tight-back structure was used (the leather is directly adhered to the spine) and the end caps were kept minimal as the period dictates.

 Single blind lines were applied to the spine panels, either side of the cords and the boards have a blind single line outer and inner panels with adjoining diagonal lines running from the inner corner of the outer panel to the outer corner of the inner panel.

 We chose a plain brown leather binding as this is what is most likely what the original bindings would have been.
 The size of the original is called Octavo, and is exactly in size to our pocket Bibles.
 Tyndale had intended it to be read by the "common" or ordinary people.
 For more information check out The British Libaray's website, where Moira Goff, head of the British Section 1501-1800 gives her views on the copy.

 If you would like your Tyndale facsimile Bible rebound in the style shown then please contact us for an order form.
 The cost of covering your facsimile Tyndale Bible is £100.00 plus P&P £5.00.
-We can supply a copy of the facsimile Tyndale bible for an additional cost of £25.00.

 You can purchase a facsimile Tyndale Bible from the following suppliers: